DUNE/computing-training-202112/_episodes/10-code-makeover-day2.md

 **Break up very large source files into pieces.**   `g++’s` analysis and optimization steps take an amount of time that grows faster than linearly with the number of source lines.

+## Workflow optimization:

+**Write out your variables in your own analysis ntuples (TTrees)**  You will likely have to run over the same MC and data events repeatedly, and the faster this is the better.
+You will have to adjust your cuts, tune your algorithms, estimate systematic uncertainties, train your deep-learning functions, debug your program, and tweak the appearance of your plots.
+Ideally, if the data you need to do these operatios is available interctively, you will be able to perform these tasks faster.
+Choose a minimal set of variables to put in your ntuples to save on storage space.

+**Write out histograms to ROOTfiles and decorate them in a separate script**  You may need to experiment many times with borders, spacing, ticks, fonts, colors, line widths, shading, labels, titles, legends, axis ranges, etc.  Best not to have to re-compute the contents when you're doing this, so save the histograms to a file first and read it in to touch it up for presentation.

 [cpp-lower-bound]: https://en.cppreference.com/w/cpp/algorithm/lower_bound
 [gnu-manuals-gprof]: https://ftp.gnu.org/old-gnu/Manuals/gprof-2.9.1/html_mono/gprof.html